+Everyone Forever is an evolving collaboration led by Water For People, IRC International Water and Sanitation Centre, and Water & Sanitation for the Urban Poor (WSUP).
 The principles of Everyone Forever are simple, compelling and completely unique in the water sector.

 - Success is defined as every household, every school, and every public health facility/clinic in a defined geographic region—like a district, municipality to city—having access to improved water and sanitation services.

-- That the investments are made in such a way as to address future challenges of water system Operations and Maintenance (O&M), repair, and eventual replacement without additional financial investments from Water For People or any other development agency.
+- That the investments are made in such a way as to address future challenges of water system Operations and Maintenance (O&M), repair, and eventual replacement without additional financial investments from development agencies.
 This means that water systems grow and change as populations grow and shift.
 This means that all people—rich and poor, from easy to reach communities to those who live off the main roads or on top of mountains, from big communities to small communities, and including those who are politically, socially or economically connected or marginalized.
 It means we will build a team and try to program in a new way with the result that water supplies (quality and quantity)—in a world of climate change—are sustained over time, allowing communities, industry, agriculture, and tourism to thrive instead of compete.
 It means building functional environments so that government, civil society, the local private sector, and communities work together to sustain water investments over time.
 And it means these districts and communities never need another international water agency to address their water challenges ever again.

 - That Everyone Forever programming leads from full coverage at district levels to national level so that the success of Everyone Forever creates the conditions for countries worldwide freeing them from water and sanitation aid dependency.